iExecBlockchainComputing/iexec-doc/pocosrc/poco-protocol.rst

 Below are the details of the implementations:

+\
 0. **Deal**

    `A deal is sealed by the Clerk <poco-brokering.html>`__.
 This marks the beginning of the execution.
 An event is created to notify the worker pool's scheduler.

    The consensus timer starts when the deal is signed.
 The corresponding task must be completed before the end of this countdown.
 Otherwise, the scheduler gets punished by a loss of stake and reputation, and the user reimbursed.

+\
 1. **Initialization**

    The scheduler calls the ``initialize`` method.
 Given a deal id and a position in the request order (within the deal window), this function initializes the corresponding task and returns the *taskid*.

    ``bytes32 taskid = keccak256(abi.encodePacked(_dealid, idx));``

+\
 2. **Authorization signature**

-   The scheduler designates workers that participate to this task, the scheduler's ethereum wallet signs a message containing the worker's ethereum address, the taskid,
-    and (optional) the worker's enclave's ethereum address.
+   The scheduler designates workers that participate to this task.
+The scheduler's Ethereum wallet signs a message containing the worker's Ethereum address, the taskid, and (optional) the Ethereum address of the workers enclave.
    If the worker doesn't use an enclave, this field must be filled with ``address(0)``.

-   This ethereum signature (authorization) is sent to the worker through an off-chain channel implemented by the middleware.
+   This Ethereum signature (authorization) is sent to the worker through an off-chain channel implemented by the middleware.

+\
 3. **Task computation**

-   Once the authorization received and verified, the worker computes the requested tasks.
+   Once the authorization is received and verified, the worker computes the requested tasks.
 Results from this execution are placed in the ``/iexec`` folder.
 The following values are then computed:

    - *bytes32 digest*: a digest (sha256) of the result folder.
    - *bytes32 hash*:   the hash of the *digest*, used to produce a consensus